-Welcome to the Rattlesnake Aversion Training for Dogs clinic registration page.
+Welcome to the registration page for the Fred Presson, High On Kennels training.
 Now in my 14th year of being a local host, testimonies continue to substantiate the effectiveness of the program.
 Rattlesnakes are part of our local environment, and aversion training is the best preventive measure you can do to safeguard your beloved pets.

 We hope to make the registration process as painless as possible.
 We have included a few bits of information and tips on getting through it all, so read on!
 You are all set for the training once you get the email confirmation.

 1. Choose which appointment type you want based on how many dogs you want to register and where you want to attend.

 2. Choose the start time for your group of dogs.
 The system will block off the full amount of time for you*.
 We will have people at the clinic to hold your dog(s) while you watch one dog go through the training at a time.
 If you want to space your dogs out for your own personal reasons you will have to register one at a time.

 *If we are getting close to filling up and there are no back-to-back appointment slots open, you will have to schedule your dogs in smaller groupings, and have a bit of wait between appointments.
 We will do our best to get you in and out as quickly as possible.

 Appointment times are presented at 8 minute intervals to establish the training order only.
 Actual training times are longer.

 Each dog is individually trained by Fred Presson of High On Kennels (click to see website - rattlesnake-avoidance ).
 High On Kennels specializes in training hunting dogs in addition Fred to training thousands of dogs each year to avoid rattlesnakes.If you haven't seen this type of training before you will be amazed!